Ministry of Finance (Chile)

-Mario Marcel, the current Minister of Finance.

-The Ministry of Finance of Chile (Ministerio de Hacienda) is the cabinet-level administrative office in charge of managing the financial affairs, fiscal policy, and capital markets of Chile; planning, directing, coordinating, executing, controlling and informing all financial policies formulated by the President of Chile.
+The Ministry of Finance (Ministerio de Hacienda) is the cabinet-level administrative office in charge of managing the financial affairs, fiscal policy, and capital markets of Chile; planning, directing, coordinating, executing, controlling and informing all financial policies formulated by the President of Chile.

-Since March 2022, the Minister of Finance is Mario Marcel.
+Since 11 March 2026, the Minister of Finance is Jorge Quiroz.
+Since 10 August 2026, the Undersecretary of Finance is Sebastián Vallebona.

 History

 In 1814 the Secretary of Finance was created, as Supreme Director Bernardo O'Higgins sought to develop an administrative framework for the then newly formed nation, considering the need to ascertain its independence from the Spanish crown.
 The office was first organized by a Presidential Decree on 2 June 1817, and was named "Secretariat of Finance" (1818 - 1824).
 Hipólito de Villegas was appointed to lead the new institution.
 The present structure, duties and attributions were defined by Presidential Decree N° 7912, "General Law of Ministries", on 30 November 1927.